Croydon North, Victoria

 Croydon North is a suburb of Melbourne, Victoria, Australia, 31 km east of Melbourne's Central Business District, located within the City of Maroondah local government area.
 Croydon North recorded a population of 8,092 at the 2021 census.

 Croydon has 3 major shopping strips, two on either side of Maroondah Highway (continuing shortly down Dorset and Exeter roads) and the other on Exeter Road just next to Kinta Ct.

 Croydon North is within the City of Maroondah and is in the Barngeong ward (effective 24 August 2020) which is currently represented by Independent Chris Jones.
 The area is served by both the MFB and CFA.
-The suburb is home to plenty parks, paths and reserves and has a great recreational walking and cycling culture.
+The suburb is home to many parks, paths and reserves and has a great recreational walking and cycling culture.

 History

-Croydon North began as a small settlement on the Brushy Creek. and the area was aptly named Brushy Creek.
+Croydon North began as a small settlement on the Brushy Creek and the area was aptly named Brushy Creek.
 A hotel was built near the creek in 1855 and another was built ten years later a few kilometres north.
 In 1878 a school was built in the area, a church, and post office soon followed.
 The area was served by Cobb and Co coach which ran from Kew.

 The Post Office opened on 1 November 1925 in the then rural area.
 Today it runs only as a newsagent.

 In 1927 Dame Nellie Melba opened the Croydon North Hall, which is now a sewing school (on Exeter Road).
 It was made of strong Australian timber, something Dame Nellie Melba was very proud of.

 The area was primarily developed in the 1960s-1980s but has also seen recent development in the form of property subdivisions.